echelonagents/promptengineering-guide/docs/01_natural_language_processing.md

 approaches rely on the same principle—encoding language into numerical features and optimizing a learning objective.

-## 11. Practical Exercise
+## 11. Practical Exercise: Semantic search engine
-The assignment for this module is to implement a small semantic search engine.
-Using Python libraries such as spaCy and scikit-learn, you will:
+This example is a small semantic search engine using Python libraries such as spaCy and scikit-learn:

 1. Preprocess a text dataset by tokenizing, lemmatizing and removing stop words.
 2. Generate TF‑IDF features and train a basic classifier.
 3. Create sentence embeddings using a transformer model like `all-MiniLM` from the `sentence-transformers` package.
 4. Perform a similarity query and evaluate the retrieval quality.

 ### Sample Setup Code
 ```python